The twelve hallmarks of aging

 11. Chronic inflammation ("inflammaging") (added 2023)

-Targeted by: Mediterranean-pattern diet, exercise, sleep adequacy, reduced visceral adiposity, omega-3, periodic fasting.
+Targeted by: Mediterranean-pattern diet (Dietary patterns), regular exercise, adequate and consistent sleep, reduced visceral adiposity, EPA/DHA omega-3 intake, and periodic fasting.

 12. Dysbiosis (added 2023)